University of South Florida Sarasota–Manatee: Move to a new campus

 In 2010 the campus became the home of a new facility for the radio and television networks of the university, WUSF (FM), WSMR (FM), and WUSF-TV that are part of the public broadcasting network.

-New student center and residence hall and other expansion
+New student center, residence hall and other expansion

 On August 19, 2024, USF Sarasota-Manatee opened its new Campus Student Center and Atala Residence Hall.
 It marked the first major expansion of the campus since 2006 and resulted in USF Sarasota-Manatee becoming a residential campus.
 The first two floors of the building include a ballroom, bookstore, dining hall and offices for USF World, student government and other student organizations.
 The top four floors include suites and apartment-style residences for 200 students.
 The first residents moved in on Aug.
 23, 2024.
 The residence hall portion of the building is named Atala Hall, after a rare tropical butterfly that frequents the campus.

 Also being planned and designed is a new 75,000-square-foot academic and research building that will house new laboratories and other research facilities for nursing, engineering, health sciences and other academic programs.